Authored By

 Suggested Citations

-1. In the report's education section, suspension rates are described as suspensions per 1,000 students.
+1. In the education section of version 1.0 of the reports (2021/2022 versions), suspension rates are described as suspensions per 1,000 students.
 To clarify, this indicator is actually based on the number of students suspended at least once per 1,000 students.
 If a student has more than one suspension in a year, they only count towards this rate once.